 Being unable to urinate in the short-term is called acute urinary retention.
 This condition can be painful and needs urgent medical attention to drain the bladder using a catheter.

-A catheter is inserted through the urethra into the bladder.
-This is a small, flexible rubber or silicone tube.
+A catheter - a small, flexible rubber or silicone tube - is inserted through the urethra into the bladder.
 Once it has reached your bladder, urine will drain out into a bag.

 - The catheter can either be removed immediately or kept in place to provide continuous drainage.

 - The decision to remove the catheter will depend on the amount of urine obtained and the likelihood that your symptoms will come back.